tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 Examples: `google.*`  will apply to all similar Google domain names: `google.com`, `google.com.br`, `google.ca`, `google.co.uk`, etc. Another example: `facebook.*` will apply to all similar Facebook domain names: `facebook.com`, `facebook.net`.

 Since the base domain name is used to derive the name of the "entity", `google.evil.biz` would **not** match `google.*`.

+`script:contains(...)`:

+uBlock Origin supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tag in a main HTML document.
+See [_"Inline script tag filtering"_](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) for further documentation.